lancopku/SGM/README.md

 *******************************************************************

 ## Citation
-If you use the above codes or the AAPD dataset for your research, please cite the paper:
+If you use the above code or the AAPD dataset for your research, please cite the paper:

 ```
 @inproceedings{YangCOLING2018,